weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 # Customer Analytics and Purchase Analytics Project Overview

-Customer Analytics: I performed customer segmentation to gain insight into the purchase behavior using K-means clustering techniques combined with principal components analysis to reduce the dimensionality of the problem.
+**Customer Analytics:** Performed customer segmentation to gain insight into the purchase behavior using K-means clustering techniques combined with principal components analysis to reduce the dimensionality of the problem.

-Purchase Analytics: I carried out descriptive and predictive analysis of the purchase behaviour of customers, including price elasticity modeling for purchase probablity, brand choice (own brand and cross brand effects), and purchase quantity.
+**Purchase Analytics:** Carried out descriptive and predictive analysis of the purchase behaviour of customers, including price elasticity modeling for purchase probablity, brand choice (own brand and cross brand effects), and purchase quantity.

 ## Code and Resources
 **Python Version:** 3.8